The Local Planning Panel meets to determine planning applications for certain developments.

 The panel members will consider submissions made by objectors and applicants at the meeting.
 Applications will be accepted until 12:00pm (noon) the day before the relevant Local Planning Panel meeting.
 Speakers have three (3) minutes to address the panel.

-Local Planning Panel meetings occur monthly on a Thursday at 5:30pm.
+Local Planning Panel meetings occur monthly on a Thursday.
+From December 2020 Panel meetings will commence at 3.30pm.
 Due to current social distancing requirements, the Local Planning Panel meetings are being held virtually until further notice.

 The meeting format usually includes: